rebelsky/sams-assorted-musings-reflections/office-cleaning-2019-07-02.md

 <img src="images/office-2019-06-05" alt="an office filled with indescribable chaos" width="600">

-Do you see what the mean by "texture"?
+Do you see what they mean by "texture"?

 And doesn't that seem like a good opportunity for a game of "I Spy"?
 I spy a mug from the University of Chicago Divinity School Coffee Shop.
 I spy